- Newly renovated in 2020.

 - The pool is approx. 25m long and goes down 3m in the deep end where there is a springboard

-- Weekly swimming and diving courses for children in term-time with intensive swimming courses during the school holidays.
+- Weekly swimming for children in term-time with intensive swimming courses during the school holidays.

 - Private lessons are available for adults and children.